Friday, 12 December 2025

 “I’ll love you til the day I die.”

-September came and he was still on the road.
+September came with him on the road.

 He couldn’t visit in October and

-Missed seeing her on her birthday but
+Missed her birthday but

-He did call to remind her of his promises and
+He called to repeat his promises and

 to say,